Skip to main content

 • Storing pesticides in an enclosed, roofed structure with an impervious floor, away from surface waters and above the 100-year floodplain

-After Enrolling in BMPs
+After Enrolling in the BMP Program

 An important part of BMP implementation is documenting it through record keeping, as specified in FDACS rules and BMP manuals.
 This is sometimes the only way to confirm BMP implementation.
 BMP records should be accurate, clear, and wellorganized.
 You may develop your own record-keeping forms or use the ones provided in the manual.
-FDACS staff, UF-IFAS BMP Implementation Teams, Soil and Water Conservation Districts, USDA-NRCS and/or county Extension staff can assist producers with BMP implementation and record-keeping methods.
+FDACS staff, UF-IFAS BMP Implementation Teams, Soil and Water Conservation Districts, USDA-NRCS and/or county Extension staff can assist producers with BMP implementation and record-keeping methods

 OSWCD Conservation Technician

-(850) 688-3486
+(850) 756-5915

 Allyson.Crawford@FDACS.gov